 On the EMM side, there’s not a considerable amount of work to be done – for EMMs that do already support fully managed deployments it’s basically ready to go.
 For EMMs that don’t yet support it, more information on allowing support can be found here.

-Resellers are being actively engaged, with already a number in the UK and many others across the world already available.
+Resellers are being actively engaged, with already a number across the world already available.
 The resellers – aside from selling the devices – will also be responsible for setting customers up with a zero-touch portal account where, as mentioned above, the DPC and configurations are set.
 Once access is provided however, organisations can manage which resellers are associated with the portal themselves should it ever need to be changed.

 The below demonstrates zero-touch configured on a new, out-of-the-box Sony Xperia XZ1 enrolling into MobileIron Core: